 About The Ivy League

-The Ivy League annually finishes among the top conferences in the National Association of Collegiate Directors of Athletics competitive rankings and enjoys regular competitive success at the highest championship levels of NCAA Division I athletics, including team and individual national championships in men's and women's fencing, field hockey, men's ice hockey, men's and women's lacrosse, women's rowing, men's and women's swimming & diving, men's and women's track & field and wrestling.
+The Ivy League annually finishes among the top conferences in the National Association of Collegiate Directors of Athletics competitive rankings and enjoys regular competitive success at the highest championship levels of NCAA Division I athletics, including team and individual national championships in men's and women's fencing, field hockey, men's ice hockey, men's and women's lacrosse, women's rowing, men's and women's swimming & diving, men's and women's indoor and outdoor track & field and wrestling.